liferay-design/blueprints/site/src/pages/docs/principles.md

 ### Awesome — I Think These Could Be Better, How Can I Contribute

-Review the various GDocs linked from this site and add comments, or edit directly on Github from links at the bottom of each page.
+Review the various GDocs linked from this site and add comments, or edit the content directly on Github using the links at the bottom of each page.